fredericlfree/ng2a-sidebar/README.md

 ## What is ng2a-sidebar ?

-ng2a-sidebar is a navigation sidebar base on json data structure (assets/data/sidebar1.json).
+ng2a-sidebar is a navigation sidebar based on json data structure (assets/data/sidebar1.json).

 the 'top' property of the component define the length between th sidebar and the top of the screen.